-Each data structure to be protected should have the quorum configuration added to it as explained in the Configuring Quorum section.
+Each data structure to be protected should have the configuration added to it as explained in the Configuring Split-Brain Protection section.

-27.2.1 Time Window for Split-Brain Protection
+28.3.1 Time Window for Split-Brain Protection

 Cluster Membership is established and maintained by heartbeats.
 A network partitioning will present some members as being unreachable.
 While configurable, it is normally seconds or tens of seconds before the cluster is adjusted to exclude unreachable members.
 The cluster size is based on the currently understood number of members.